 Principia College does not have dormitories.
 It has houses with living rooms, rec rooms, kitchens, computer labs, and laundry rooms.
 Houses vary in size (38 to 90 students) and some are coed by wing, while others are single-gender.
 All houses have a resident counselor (RC) who is an educator as well as a friend, available day or night to help you.
 This all adds up to an atmosphere of love and support within a family of practicing Christian Scientists.
 So consider your house at Principia to be your second home for the next four years.

 Houses have their own student governing boards that help organize house activities and represent the house in the larger community.
-In making housing assignments, the Office of Student Life (OSL) strives to create a balance of student talents, interests, and backgrounds for each house.
+In making housing assignments, Student Life strives to create a balance of student talents, interests, and backgrounds for each house.
 You will be notified of your freshman house assignment in late July.
 You will also be informed of your roommate assignment when you arrive on campus.
 Each semester, students change rooms and roommates, but not houses.

 Transfer students will be assigned to housing in upperclass houses (Buck, Brooks, Ferguson, Howard, Joe McNabb, Lowrey, and Sylvester).